divyaa003/Drum-Kit/README.md

 # Drum Kit 🥁

 ## Description 🎶
-Drum Kit is a fun and interactive web application that allows you to play various drum sounds by clicking on buttons or using keyboard keys.
+Drum Kit is a fun and interactive web application that allows you to play various drum sounds by clicking on buttons.
 It's a great way to create your own drumming beats and have some musical fun!

 ## Features ✨
 - Play drum sounds by clicking on the buttons or using keyboard keys.